March 9, 2026

 TalkToMeGuy: And I will too plant the flag in the ground of all things fermented.
 I'm a big fan of everything that you named.

-Speaker 5: I'll have kimchi with breakfast, I don't care, I'll have kimchi anytime.
+Dr. Stephanie Seneff: Oh, good.
+I'll have kimchi with breakfast, I don't care.
+I'll have kimchi anytime.

-TalkToMeGuy: Anywhere, any meal, just hand me sauerkraut or kimchi, I'm happy.
-I love it.
+TalkToMeGuy: Anywhere, any meal.
+Just hand me sauerkraut or kimchi, I'm happy.

-Dr. Stephanie Seneff: It's very tasty.
-I mean, it certainly has a unique flavor.
+Dr. Stephanie Seneff: There you go.
+It's got a developed taste, but it really, it's very tasty.
+It certainly has a unique flavor.

-Because we're sort of careening toward the end of the show, which I'm shocked.
-Can we, until we get to reboot after glyphosate goes away, do you think we can at least help ourselves besides fermented foods?
-And of course, your friend Sunshine and cholesterol sulfate and all of that.
+We're sort of careening toward the end of the show, which I'm shocked.
+Can we, until we get to reboot after glyphosate goes away, do you think we can at least help ourselves besides fermented foods and of course your friend Sunshine and cholesterol sulfate and all of that?
 Can we keep our immune system healthy enough and vital enough to at least kind of ward some of the deleterious effects of glyphosate?

-In today's world, most of what you do is indoors.
-So you have to make an effort to go outside and make sure to get that healthy, full spectrum sun exposure.
-And your eyes, don't wear sunglasses.
-I never wear sunglasses.
-And I'm 73 years old and my eyes are fine.
+In today's world, you know, most of what you do is indoors.
+So you have to make an effort to go outside and make sure to get that healthy, full spectrum sun exposure and your eyes, you know, don't wear sunglasses.
+I never wear sunglasses and I'm 73 years old and my eyes are fine.
 I don't have cataracts.
 I don't have retina problems.

 TalkToMeGuy: I wish we'd all take diet classes, but like, you know, how to eat clean food.
 Let's just start out.

-TalkToMeGuy: I look forward to your next book on that.
+TalkToMeGuy: You know, I look forward to your next book on that.

-Dr. Stephanie Seneff: Yeah.
-I hope we all have the energy to write something like that.
+Dr. Stephanie Seneff: Yes, I hope we all have the energy to write something like that.
 It would be quite a show.

-TalkToMeGuy: But you don't get it out of a box and teach the kids how to nuke it when they're children.
+TalkToMeGuy: You don't get it out of a box and teach the kids how to nuke it when they're children.
 That's just, again, my opinion, I can get surly.

 Dr. Stephanie Seneff: And it is true that kids today aren't even being taught how to cook.
 So they feel like it's kind of a foreign thing, right?
 So they really don't know how to do it, even though it's not really that hard.
 But it's, it can be a hurdle, I think, when they'd never get practiced with it as a child.

 TalkToMeGuy: They have no exposure to it.
 Yeah.
 Yeah.
 Yeah.
 No, I won't.
-I was going to get, well, I'll say this briefly.
-There's also this trend with the, because I live north of the Silicon Valley, it's a very big trend to have these things like Blue Box or these other services where they pre-back all your food.
+I was going to, well, I'll say this briefly.
+There's also this trend with the, because I live north of the Silicon Valley.
+It's a very big trend to have these things like Blue Box or these other services where they pre-back all your food.
 It's raw.
-So if you're making a recipe that has too close to garlic, that's all that's in the box.
+So if you're making a recipe that has two cloves of garlic, that's all that's in the box.

-TalkToMeGuy : But you get a meal for four.
+Dr. Stephanie Seneff: But you get a meal for four.
+Right.

 TalkToMeGuy: It's pre-raw.
 You know, everything's raw and you do have to cook it.
 But it's, there's so much, I have so many bad words about this because it irritates me so much.
 There's so much plastic in the packaging.

-Dr. Stephanie Seneff: Right.
-Even the whole, even the thing of putting each bag, each lettuce in a plastic bag, you know, we don't, we somehow, I've gotten, you see, I mean, you can't just put the food out there and just pick up a bit ahead of lettuce with no bad plastic bag around it.
+Dr. Stephanie Seneff: Right, right.
+Even the whole, even the thing of putting each bag, each lettuce in a plastic bag, you know, we don't, we somehow, I've gotten, you see, I mean, you can't just put the food out there, you know, and just pick up a bit ahead of lettuce with no plastic bag around it, you know, you would think.

 Dr. Stephanie Seneff: We had a lovely conversation.